Meet regulatory, framework, and standards obligations with Okta Identity Governance

 - Enhanced Governance Reports provide comprehensive out-of-the-box reporting capabilities to help meet audit and compliance requirements.

-Combined with lifecycle automation capabilities powered by Okta Lifecycle Management and customization and extensibility offered by Okta Workflows, OIG’s capabilities empower organizations to fulfill compliance obligations in a less burdensome way while unlocking other benefits.
+Combined with lifecycle automation capabilities powered by Okta Lifecycle Management and customisation and extensibility offered by Okta Workflows, OIG’s capabilities empower organisations to fulfill compliance obligations in a less burdensome way while unlocking other benefits.

 A new way forward